Imam Reza Stadium: Structure and facilities

-The stadium's roof has been designed by the German Company EFA Ingenieure GmbH and built by Freyssinet, a French company that has worked in the London Olympic Stadium and some of the 2014 FIFA World Cup venues.
-The stadium seats were supplied by Daplast, a Spanish company.
-The company has a contract with Real Madrid.
-The natural grass and tartan track along the side is in the hands of a German company which also has contracts with several large stadiums in Germany.

-14 halls under the platforms of the stadium are ready for operation.
-The car park with a capacity of 5000 cars is being built.

-The stadium has a Grade A in Asia by the Asian Football Confederation (AFC).
-Previously, only the Azadi Stadium in Tehran has been grade A among stadiums in Iran.

 There are two gymnastics halls for men and women, two gyms, martial arts, table tennis, games, education, health and beauty, as well as conference halls, museums and collections of sports memorabilia, conference hall, medical clinic, buffet and natural turf soccer fields are among the other facilities in the complex.
 The cost of the gyms were 11 billion Iranian Rial.

 Development

 Operations, including excavation and concrete structure, were set in a three-phase schedule, The first phase included excavation operations and the implementation of the concrete skeleton on the east side.
 The second phase of the project included construction of the northern concrete skeleton.
 The final concrete structures will be constructed at the end of the third phase of the project.
 The sport halls of the first and second phases are nearing completion.

 Transport Connections

 Imam Reza Stadium lies on central parts of Mashhad and is situated near Khayyam Subway Station and Khayyam sq.
 BRT station.
 The stadium is 20 km away from Mashhad International Airport that can be reached by either Subway, BRT or Taxi.